Droplet nucleus

 Droplet nuclei are aerosols formed from the evaporation of respiratory droplets.
 They are generally smaller than 5 μm in diameter.
 Droplet nuclei are formed by the "dried residua of larger respiratory droplets".
 These particles are "the vehicle for airborne respiratory disease transmission, which are the dried-out residual of droplets possibly containing infectious pathogens".
-Diseases such as tuberculous and COVID-19 can be transmitted via droplet nuclei.
+Diseases such as tuberculosis and COVID-19 can be transmitted via droplet nuclei.